Looking for a Startup grant? Here's an overview of the programmes on offer in Ireland.

 Enterprise Ireland has a range of supports and grants that are available to Irish businesses.
 Their funding programmes are open to anyone from entrepreneurs with a business idea that have the potential for a Startup to large companies that want to expand their business activities, improve efficiency and grow sales.

 If your business is headquartered and controlled in Ireland, you can apply for Enterprise Ireland’s HPSU.
 Your business should have the potential to become an innovative product or service for the international market.
 HPSU is relevant for Startups that have the potential to create 10 jobs and €1m in export sales within 3 years of starting up.
 Your start up has to be less than 5 years old and led by a experienced management team, in order to apply for HPSU.
 Your nearest Enterprise Ireland office has a specialist Startup team that can advise you on your application and give you support for moving your business forward.

 The Competitive Start Fund helps accelerate Startup companies that have the capability to become High Potential Start-Up (HPSU) companies.
 The fund offers €750,000 funding.
 The application process involves the submission of a written proposal and a video pitch.
 In addition, there is a Competitive Start Fund specifically for Female Entrepreneurs on an annual basis.
 Enterprise Ireland states that this fund is open for applications several times throughout the year with calls made for specific sectors, female-led Startups, and entrepreneurs based outside of Ireland.

-New Frontiers is concerned with progressing more early-stage ideas (0-6 Months) from a business concept to an investable business.
+New Frontiers is a national programme designed to help early-stage ideas (0-6 Months) from a business concept to an investable business.
 It is by far the best way to get money if you are a Startup in the early stages.
-Funded and managed by Enterprise Ireland, New Frontiers is a national programme.
 Currently, it’s based in 16 locations across the country.